 OneFS File Clones provides a rapid, efficient method for provisioning multiple read/write copies of files.
 Common blocks are shared between the original file and clone, providing space efficiency and offering similar performance and protection levels across both.
 This mechanism is ideal for the rapid provisioning and protection of virtual machine files and is integrated with VMware's linked cloning and block and file storage APIs.
-This uses the OneFS shadow store metadata structure, which can reference physical blocks, references to physical blocks.
+This uses the OneFS shadow store metadata structure, which can reference physical blocks, references to physical blocks, and nested references to physical blocks.